iann0036/tf-cfn-provider/docs/providers/azurerm/KeyVault.md

 ## Properties

+`Name` - (Required) Specifies the name of the Key Vault.
+Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the Key Vault.
 Changing this forces a new resource to be created.

 `Sku` - (Required) An SKU block as described below.

+`TenantId` - (Required) The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.

 `AccessPolicy` - (Optional) An access policy block as described below.
 A maximum of 16 may be declared.